Randy Wagstaff: Season four

-In a dispute with a rival gang of children Randy came up with the idea of filling water balloons with urine and ambushing the other gang.
-The plan backfired somewhat when Namond burst a balloon on himself but Randy escaped unscathed.
+In a dispute with a rival gang of children, Randy came up with the idea of filling water balloons with urine and ambushing the other gang.
+The plan backfired when Namond accidentally burst a balloon on himself, but Randy escaped unscathed.

 He also attempts to make money by catching homing pigeons to sell to drug kingpin Marlo Stanfield for his pigeon coop.

-Randy was naively involved in the murder of local drug dealer Lex.
-When Stanfield dealer Fruit is killed by Lex, Chris advises restraint, suggesting they kill the perpetrator instead of all the members of the independent drug crew.
+Randy was naively involved in the murder of local drug dealer, Lex.
+When Stanfield dealer, Fruit, is killed by Lex - Chris advises restraint, suggesting they kill the perpetrator instead of all the members of the independent drug crew.
 Marlo agrees with Chris' approach and gives him the go-ahead to kill Lex.
-Chris tells Little Kevin to tell Lex that Patrice, the mother of his child, wants to meet him at eight in a secluded spot, an action Little Kevin then pays Randy to do.
-Once the trap is sprung, Lex is killed by Chris and Snoop.
+Little Kevin tells Lex that Patrice, (the mother of his child), wants to meet him at eight in a secluded spot; an action Little Kevin then pays Randy to do.
+Once the trap is sprung, Lex is murdered by Chris and Snoop.
 Little Kevin tells Randy he did well and gives him more money, to Randy's distress.

 Randy receives money from Stanfield drug dealer Monk Metcalf as part of an effort by Marlo Stanfield to ingratiate himself to neighborhood kids.
 Randy loses the money to Western district officer Eddie Walker when he is chased away from a car stolen by his friend Donut.
 Walker refuses to believe Randy's story that the money is from his foster mother and pockets it, telling Randy his mother can come to the district headquarters to reclaim it.

-When the school year begins Randy ingratiates himself to his home room teacher Roland "Prez" Pryzbylewski with a hand shake and assists in controlling the class.
-When Prez is distracted Randy asks permission for a hall pass and then takes several passes from Prez's desk.
+When the school year begins, Randy ingratiates himself to his home room teacher Roland "Prez" Pryzbylewski with a hand shake and assists in controlling the class.
+When Prez is distracted, Randy asks permission for a hall pass and then takes several passes from Prez's desk.
 He uses the hall passes to get around the school selling candy and snacks to the other students.
-To reach the other grades Randy wears layers of clothing so that he can don the appropriate color uniform for the grade he is selling to.
+To reach the other grades Randy wears layers of clothing so that he can don the appropriate color uniform depending on to which grade he sells candy.

 Randy's scheme gets him into trouble when he is caught in the sixth grade cafeteria by Miss Reese, who recognizes him from her class two years ago.
 He is sent to Assistant Principal Marcia Donnelly's office.
 She threatens to tell his foster mother about his actions unless he gives her information about who has been graffitiing school property.
-Randy complies with her demands.
-He continues to cut class to sell snacks.
+Randy complies with her demands and continues to cut class to sell snacks.
 He is paid by another student to act as a lookout while he and another boy have sex with a fellow middle school girl, Tiffani, in a bathroom.
 Randy is reluctant to get involved but is pressured into agreeing.